rmit-teamPi/projectpi_documentation/Portfolio/ProgramDesign.rst

 are processed in the order that they are submitted.
 While the FCFS algorithm is very simple and easy to implement, its simplicity can also be its biggest flaw.

-As shown in the following image, the waiting time for jobs in queue can vary greatly.
+As shown in the following image, the waiting time for jobs in queue can vary greatly depending on the order jobs are submitted.

 .. image:: images/FCFS.jpg
     :scale: 70%